maywr/arsie-mod-beta/README.md

 * amfero for custom font renderer from razmorozka

 ## contributing
-i will be glad to see you making changes to client and posting them in pull requests so uh yeah
+I will be glad to see you making changes to the client and creating a pull request!
 _____

-WARNING: **code might be a little bit bad because this is my first time making client**
+WARNING: **The code might be a little bit bad because this is my first time making a client**